pjensfelt/wasp_as_cf_yawswing/README.md

 ## Installation
 We will offer two options to run the code.
-The first one is to use Linux or MacOS and the second is to use a virtual machine provided by the company Bitcrazy that sells the Crazyflie drones.
+The first one is to use <b>Linux or MacOS</b> and the second is to use a <b>virtual machine</b> provided by the company Bitcrazy that sells the Crazyflie drones.

 In the examples below we will put all new code in the directory wasp_as_cf to make it easy to clean up after the assignment.